chris-pinier/N200-Latency-and-VET/README.md

 <h2>Dataset 3.</h2>
-Participants from the third dataset performed a random dot motion task where the goal, in each trial, was to determine whether an array of moving dots is shifting to the left or to the right of the screen.
+Participants performed a random dot motion task where the goal, in each trial, was to determine whether an array of moving dots is shifting to the left or to the right of the screen.
 The array contains two types of dots, together forming a borderless circle.
 In one type, each dot is independently moving in pseudo-random directions while, in the other, the dots are collectively moving either toward the left or the right.
 The task included two different